bgruiiii/EnzymeCAGE-single-example/README.md

 - molecule SDF conformations: included
 - enzyme pocket PDB: included
 - enzyme GVP pocket feature: included
+- enzyme ESM-C sequence node feature: included, `{'node_feature': [59, 1152]}`
+- enzyme ESM-C sequence mean feature: included, `[1152]`
+- enzyme ESM-C pocket-node feature: included, `[15, 1152]`
 - microbe source/model/core-preference feature rows: included

-## What Still Needs Cloud Export
+## ESM-C Status

-ESM-C sequence-level and pocket-node features currently live on `G:\esm` and are not stored locally in this package yet.
+ESM-C sequence-level and pocket-node features are now included under `features/enzyme/`.
-See `cloud_needed/README.md` and `cloud_needed/cloud_feature_request.json`.
+The `cloud_needed/` directory is kept as provenance, showing the cloud paths and export script used to create them.

 ## Notes

 This is a tiny demonstration package, not a training dataset.
 It is intended for documentation, GitHub upload, and explaining how one full EnzymeCAGE-style example is assembled.